learn-co-students/oo-basics-v-000/README.md

-# Object Orientation Basics
+# Code Along: Object Orientation Basics

-## Description

 This lab will walk you, step by step, through the basics of programming a simple `Book` class.
 Once you've completed the tutorial, you should know enough to complete a similar object oriented problem on your own.

+## Objectives

+1. Use TDD (test-driven-development) to build a program.
+Gain practice reading and understanding test output and test files and use tests to guide you to build out the functionality of a program.
+2. Practice building classes and instance and class methods.
+3. Review and implement the basic concepts of object orientation that we've covered so far.

 ## Instructions

 1. Read through the tutorial, following along as you go.
 2. Once you've finished, make the tests in `spec/02_shoe_spec.rb` pass.
 Run only those tests by typing `learn spec/02_shoe_spec.rb` on your command line.

-## Tutorial
+## Code Along Exercise

 Object oriented programming, or OOP, is an extremely useful programming paradigm in which we can organize our code according to how real-world objects might interact with one another.
 We can wrap properties/data and behavior up in classes, and then create instances, or individual "members", of those classes that can interact with one another.

 In this tutorial, our goal is to create a simple `Book` class.
 We'll want it to have properties like a title, an author, a page count, etc. We'd also like the class to somehow be able to keep track of all of the genres of all of the Books we create.
-Finally, we'll give our books the total non-sensical ability to turn their own pages.
+Finally, we'll give our books the totally non-sensical ability to turn their own pages.

 ### Set Up